GFDRR/CCDR-tools/docs/climate-indices.md

 # Climate indices

 The climate component offers an overview of climate indices related to hydro-meteorological hazards based on the most updated information (CMIP6).
+The challenge is to offer a tool that convey the complexity of climate models into statistics that are easily interpretable by non-climate experts.
+This is reflected on the technical side, by the challenge to reduce huge datasets into manageable pieces.

-The script climate component provides aggregated statistics at ADM level [1] or [0] for a selection of:
+The climate component provides aggregated statistics at boundary level (country or subnational level) for a selection of:
  1) climate-related hazards
  2) country
- 3) time period
+ 3) time periods

 Compared to the information offered by the [CCKP country page](https://climateknowledgeportal.worldbank.org/country/pakistan/climate-data-projections), this procedure adds:
 - Linking relevant climate indices to natural hazard occurrance in order to estimate change at ADM1 level
 - Standardisation of anomaly over historical variability as common metric of comparison

-## Challenges:
+### Challenges:
-- harvesting online data does not provide all the variables we want, especially for the critical step of spatial standardisation/normalisation
 - the complete array of climate information is too large to be shared with the user and requires long processing.
 Thus the information needs to be aggregated into statistics
 - we need to present a well-rounded perspective for both space and time dimension

 ## The input data is:
 - raster data aggregated across time (20 years windows) for spatial representation
 - csv data aggregated across space (country boundaries) for time-serie representation
-  - includes ensemble p10 and p90 (variability across models)
+  - includes ensemble p25 and p75 (variability across models)

 ## The script does:

 - Runs over one selected country and for a specific set of indices depending on selected hazard
 - Consider four SSP (ex RCP) scenarios (SSP1/RCP2.6; SSP2/RCP4.5; SSP3/RCP7.0; SSP5/RCP8.5)
 - Consider four 20-years periods (near term, medium term, long term, end of century)
-- Calculate median, 10th percentile (p10) and 90th percentile (p90) of standardised anomaly across models in the ensemble
+- Calculate median, 25th percentile (p25) and 75th percentile (p75) of standardised anomaly across models in the ensemble ([more details](https://climateinformation.org/confidence-and-robustness/how-to-interpret-agreement-ensemble-value-range/)
 - Plot maps and timeseries
 - Exported results as csv (table) and geopackage (vector)